 Thus, Space Law is crying out for a defining moment in court to test and maybe assert the non-appropriation principle.
 Instead of running scared from us, the COPUOS member states should appreciate our right to due process and relish the opportunity to see their space laws in operation (but of course, the reason they are currently so twitchy and reluctant to discuss our claim is that they are genuinely concerned that it will surmount their weak space laws and thus pour scorn and embarrassment upon COPUOS.
 Well, we dont want to harm COPUOS at all, but we do want to JOLT them into action (to update the OST), thus we are prepared to risk some discomfort to them in order to focus their minds and efforts.

 E. Despite the issues stated above, we do still believe that skilled space lawyers can successfully argue for the common norm status of the non-appropriation principle; this also despite there being no ratified clarification of the wider extend of its applicability.
-Yet, these lawyers could only feasably defend this common norm status, if it is supported, as intended, by articles 6 and 8 of the OST.
+Yet, these lawyers could only feasably defend this common norm status (with relevance to individuals & companies), if it is supported, as intended, by articles VI and VIII of the OST.

 However, as per accepted proof criteria for actual possession of difficult, barren land (wrt land acquisitions under modern International law), we can effectively claim possession from a distance, as long as we can demonstrate some measurable efforts to exclusively control and/or benefit the land claimed.